alanepontesw/big-data-design-systems/README.md

     * > Many of the world's fastest growing businesses such as Lyft, Airbnb, and Redfin as well as enterprises such as Samsung, Toyota, and Capital One depend on the scale and performance of DynamoDB to support their mission-critical workloads.
     * Stored on SSD storage, that's why is so fast.
     * Spread across 3 geographically distinct data centres.
-    * > A unit of Read Capacity enables you to perform one strongly consistent read per second (or two eventually consistent reads per second) of items of up to 4KB in size.
+    * > A Unit of Read Capacity (RCU) enables you to perform one strongly consistent read per second (or two eventually consistent reads per second) of items of up to 4KB in size.
-    * > A unit of Write Capacity enables you to perform one write per second for items of up to 1KB in size.
+    * > A Unit of Write Capacity (WCU) enables you to perform one write per second for items of up to 1KB in size.
     * **Eventual Consistent Reads (Default)**
     * **Strongly Consistent Reads**
     * Whats mean Eventual Consistent Read?